 Total walking time: around 4 – 5 hours (+ circa 1 h. in San Gimignano – various options).

-Today you leave the agriturismo, heading for Monteriggioni, defined by Dante as a crown in the landscape.
+Today you will follow the Via Francigena the whole day, heading for Monteriggioni, defined by Dante as a crown in the landscape.
 The walk first brings you down into the river valley, and then more or less following the Foci, you reach one of the most wonderful Romanesque churches of Tuscany, la Badia a Conèo.
 The next stop is Quartaia, followed by Gracciano, once one of the most important wheat towns of Tuscany.
 Another short stretch brings you to the Badia ad Isola, once an important stop on the medieval Via Francigena, and a very intriguing building.
 The final destination for today is Monteriggioni, where you’ll have the time for a drink in the square.
 Then you are picked up by your taxi and transferred to Siena, where you settle in your centrally located hotel, and just a few minutes away from the famous ‘Piazza del Campo’.
 In the evening you can take a nice stroll into town to have dinner in one of the many nice restaurants, or sip a drink in the ‘Piazza del Campo’.